Icon Productions: 2010–present: UK branch closure and most recent projects

 In November 2011, Icon announced it was closing its UK distribution wing to focus on financing and producing films, with Lionsgate UK taking over distribution and was said to be in talks to buy its back catalogue.
 In late 2012, Icon Entertainment International re-acquired a majority of the Producers Sales Organization library from Lionsgate.
 In 2013, it was announced that Icon UK could get backing from film fund Prescience.
 Earlier, the unit hired Exclusive Media (later AMBI Group) to represent its library.
 In September 2013, Icon Film Distribution UK was purchased by investment company New Sparta.

 In August 2012 Mark Gooder left Icon, after being appointed president of acquisitions and Australian operations for The Weinstein Company.

-In September 2017, after a string of box-office bombs back in 2016, Icon Film Distribution UK was put up for sale by New Sparta.
-In March 2018, New Sparta sold Icon Film Distribution UK to Kaleidoscope Film Distribution.
+Icon Film Distribution UK was put up for sale by New Sparta in September 2017; the following March, New Sparta sold Icon Film Distribution UK to Kaleidoscope Film Distribution.

 In 2017, Icon Productions LLC in the US sued the producer of their film The Professor and the Madman for breach of contract, but on 19 June 2018, Judge Ruth Kwan of the Los Angeles County Superior Court did not allow this, saying that there was not enough evidence.